 In a chpater 13 bankruptcy you will make payments to your bankruptcy trustee for between 3 and 5 years.
 However, if you are employed the plan payments will be taken directly from your wages in accordance with your chapter 13 plan.
 If you are self-employed, you will be required to remit your payment at least once per month to the trustee.
 If you are eligable for a chapter 13 bankruptcy discharge, it normally will come after you have made your last plan payment.

 Yes, you can another bankruptcy if you have previously filed for bankruptcy in most cases.
 In a few situations, a bankruptcy judge or the Bankruptcy code will not allow you to file another bankruptcy.
 Just because you can file bankruptcy again, doesn't mean that you should.
 Too many bankruptcies filed too close together can cause your bankruptcy protection to be limited and/or lost, and this can cause you to loose property to your creditors.
-If you have filed bankruptcy before, and think you may need to re-file, then feel free to contact us and schedule your free consultation today.
+If you have filed bankruptcy before, and think you may need to re-file, then feel free to contact our bankruptcy attorney and schedule your free consultation today.
 We now have offices in Tacoma and the Aberdeen/Hoquiam area to better serve our clients.

 Yes and no. If you are talking about your first mortgage, then no, you cannot remove your first mortgage from you house in any chapter of bankruptcy.
 If you are talking about a 2nd mortgage or a HELOC (Home Equity Line of Credit) then you can remove a mortgage from your home in a chapter 13 bankruptcy but not a chapter 7 bankruptcy.
 Now in a chapter 13 bankruptcy you can only remove the mortgage if your home is worth less than what you owe on your first mortgage.
 Proving this in a court is easier said than done.
-If you believe you may qualify to remove a junior mortgage lein from your home, please contact us and schedule your free consultation today.
+If you believe you may qualify to remove a junior mortgage lein from your home, please contact our bankruptcy attorney and schedule your free consultation today.
 We have office locations in Tacoma and Aberdeen/Hoqiaum to better serve you.

 After you finish your bankruptcy, the credit reporting bureaus will not automatically take the discharged debt off of your credit reports.
 You should be sure send each of the credit reporting bureaus a copy of your bankruptcy list of creditors (Schedules D, E/F), and a copy of your discharge order (which the court will mail to you) to the following: